foundriesio/docs/source/tutorial/basic-system.rst

 server.
 With Leshan, you can issue commands, query data, and perform firmware over the air (FOTA) updates on the IoT device(s).

+By default we use the OpenThread stack for gateway to mesh device communications.
+We also provide instructions on how to additionally enable Bluetooth BLE support.
+However, note that many gateway devices, including the Raspberry Pi 3, may exhibit unreliability when connecting to more than several devices using BLE.

 Using the demonstration system described here, you can:

 - See live data readings from your devices using the Leshan web application.